Eddie Lampert’s firm offers to buy Kenmore from Sears

-NEW YORK (AP) — Eddie Lampert’s hedge fund, Sears’ biggest shareholder, has asked the struggling retailer to sell the Kenmore brand and the chain’s home improvement business.
+NEW YORK (AP) — Eddie Lampert’s hedge fund, Sears’ biggest shareholder, has asked the struggling retailer to sell the Kenmore brand and its home improvement business, the company confirmed Monday.

-The private equity firm ESL Investments said that it might buy the assets if the company is willing to sell, sending shares of Sears Holding Corp. jumping 8 percent at the opening bell.
+The private equity firm ESL Investments said that it might buy the assets if the company is willing to sell, sending shares of Sears Holding Corp. up nearly 5 percent in early trading.

+With the offer, Lampert appears to be pushing for a breakup of the 125-year-old company that has survived two world wars and the Great Depression.

+Sears has been trying to sell the businesses for nearly two years but it has been unable to do so, according to Lampert’s letter to the board.

 Most Read Business Stories